(Effective Fall 2020)

 - demonstrate good work habits and meet accepted safety standards.

-- use hand and power tools of the trade.
+- use hand and power tools of the industry.

-- identify piping materials and install them using proper connections.
+- identify piping materials and install them using proper connections and methods.

-- use and apply trade terms and technical data.
+- use and apply industry specific terms and technical data.

-- read and interpret blueprints, specifications, and codes as they apply to the trade.
+- read and interpret blueprints, specifications, and codes as they apply.

 - install, maintain, and repair plumbing systems and keep up with the new developments in the field.